emer/axon/PVLV.md

 * Waelti, P., Dickinson, A., & Schultz, W. (2001).
 Dopamine responses comply with basic assumptions of formal learning theory.
 Nature, 412, 43–48. http://www.ncbi.nlm.nih.gov/pubmed/11452299

-# TODO:

-* multiplicative effort discounting will not produce a net negative on goal failure -- need an extra case for that.

-* PT not clearing -- need to clear super too!